Filter Transformation

 Overview

-The FilterTransformation is a simple transformation that filter out rows which do not match with a given Predicate.
-(A predicate is a function that either returns true or false - if the result is true, the row is kept, otherwise the row is discarded.
+The FilterTransformation filters rows in a data flow based on a specified predicate.
+A predicate is a function that returns true or false; if true, the row is kept, otherwise, it is discarded.

 Buffer

-The FilterTransformation is a non blocking transformation, so it will only store the current row in memory (plus some additional rows in the input buffer to improve throughput).
-It has one input buffer.
+The FilterTransformation is a non-blocking transformation, meaning it only stores the current row in memory, plus a few additional rows in an input buffer to improve throughput.
+It has one input buffer and performs the filtering in-memory without blocking the flow of data.

 Example